Nicktay24/ILSupport/README.md

 **​IL syntax​** is officially documented [here](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/).

 Math syntax are not supported but you can use spigot to export any constant literals in the numeric format of your choice.
-Added .bat files to help support easy literals for specific numeric formats in [spigot - command-line exact real calculator](spigot - command-line exact real calculator).
+Added .bat files to help support easy literals for specific numeric formats in [spigot - command-line exact real calculator](spigot%20-%20command-line%20exact%20real%20calculator).
-Look at [spigot manual](spigot - command-line exact real calculator/manual.mhtml) for more details.
+Look at [spigot's manual](spigot%20-%20command-line%20exact%20real%20calculator/manual.mhtml) for more details.
 I do not own rights to the source nor credit to it.

 ## **​Compatibility​**
 - Windows and Mac